DataDog/integrations-core/amazon_eks_anywhere/README.md

 ## Overview

 Amazon Elastic Kubernetes Service (EKS) is a managed Kubernetes service that automates certain aspects of deployment and maintenance for any standard Kubernetes environment.
-Whether you are migrating an existing Kubernetes application to Amazon EKS, or are deploying a new cluster on Amazon EKS on AWS Outposts, Datadog helps you monitor your EKS environments in real time.
+Whether you are migrating an existing Kubernetes application to Amazon EKS, or deploying a new cluster on Amazon EKS on AWS Outposts, Datadog helps you monitor your EKS environments in real time.

 [Amazon EKS Anywhere][15] is a deployment option that enables you to create and operate Kubernetes clusters on-premises, including virtual machines (for example, VMware vSphere) and bare metal servers.